MDJ-Mikkel-Djurhuus/blog-entry/README.md

 DevOps is a software engineering culture and practice, that aims at unifying software development (Dev) and software operation (Ops).

-As DevOps is intended to be a cross-functional mode of working, rather than a single DevOps tool there are sets (or "toolchains") of multiple tools.[13]
-Such DevOps tools are expected to fit into one or more of these categories, reflective of key aspects of the development and delivery process:[14][15]
+As DevOps is intended to be a cross-functional mode of working, rather than a single DevOps tool there are sets (or "toolchains") of multiple tools.
+Such DevOps tools are expected to fit into one or more of these categories, reflective of key aspects of the development and delivery process:

 - Code — code development and review, source code management tools, code merging
 - Build — continuous integration tools, build status